SpinalHDL/SpinalWorkshop/src/main/scala/workshop/stream/spec.md

 ## Introduction
-The goal of this lab is to have some practice with Stream (An simple handshake bus) and also memories.<br>
+The goal of this lab is to have some practice with Stream (An simple handshake protocol) and also memories.<br>
 The component that should be implemented has no real-world purpose.

 This lab will introduce :